offsoc/kolab/meet/README.md

 ### High availability

-In the simplest for the server is simply restarted and all clients reconnect.
+In the simplest form the server is simply restarted and all clients reconnect.
 This results in a brief interruption and some state is lost (chat history), but everyone should be back in the same room relatively quickly.

 More advanced forms could potentially recover the internal state from e.g. redis, to recover quicker and relatively transparent to the user.
 I think the transports need to be reestablished, but webrtc should allow for this.